- 5 Dec 2019

 Information held by the Scottish Government and its representatives is managed effectively by secure systems on secure servers.

-Your information will not be shared outside the EU.
+Your information will not be shared outside the UK.

 Who has access to your information?